Sebbmeister/Kozmoz/README.md

 * **logo.png** - snazzy game logo.

 ## Setup
-Use the [mcb32tools](https://github.com/is1200-example-projects/mcb32tools) for compiling and running the code.
+The [mcb32tools](https://github.com/is1200-example-projects/mcb32tools) are used compiling and running the code.

 The external components (e.g. the joysticks), are connected as per this image:

 [<img width='50%' src='connection.png'/>](connection.png)

 ## Components used